Josenewmano/Makers-BnB/README.md

 ![Screenshot](https://i.imgur.com/HFi3nN9.png)

-To set up the bookmark manager database
+To set up the Makers BnB database
 -----

 Connect to `psql` and create the `makers_bnb` database: